 Brad Raffensperger, the incumbent Republican, is running, but stirred up a hornet’s nest among pro-Trump Republicans by refusing to go along with President Trump’s pressure to alter the outcome of the 2020 presidential election.
 As a result, Raffensperger has several GOP primary opponents.

 David Belle Isle, former Alpharetta Mayor

-State Rep. Bee Nguyen, an Atlanta Democrat and “outspoken advocate for expanding voting rights,” according to the AJC.
+State Rep. Bee Nguyen, an Atlanta Democrat and “outspoken advocate for expanding voting rights,” who by September 2021 had “built a formidable edge in fundraising and endorsements,” according to the AJC.

 John Eaves, African-American, former Fulton County Commission Chairman.